kevinolega/callcentertrainingtips/_posts/2012-06-15-call-center-interview-questions-and-suggested-answers.md

 5. Try to form a bond with your interviewer by asking some questions.
 How do you answer questions before.
 How will you answer questions now?

-Did I miss a call center interview question?
-Send me a message to ask me a question or leave a comment below.

 Do you want more of these kinds of posts?
-Please let me know by sending me a message or hitting like on Facebook.
+Please let me know by sending me a message.
+I'll do my best to answer when I'm online.

-This is not a sponsored post so if you read until the end, show your support by buying our books, making a donation, hitting like and sharing this on your wall or to someone who needs it.
+This is not a sponsored post so if you read until the end, show your love and support.
+[Buy our books](http://callcentertrainingtips.com/promos/).
+[Make a donation](http://callcentertrainingtips.com/support/) to keep this site alive.
+Subscribe on [Facebook](https://www.facebook.com/callcentertrainingtips/) and [YouTube](https://www.youtube.com/channel/UCSRyiovg_InMdQAe7Fn0LtA).
+When you're done, share this with your friends.

+Thank you for reading.
+If I can do it, you can do it.
+Praying for your success.